 It’s finally warming up where I live!
 I think most of the midwest was wondering if Spring would ever arrive!
-Spring and summer are my favorite seasons so I am more than welcoming the sunshine and outside time!
+Spring and summer are my favorite seasons so I am more than welcome the sunshine and outside time!

 When the weather is nice, my family and I like to spend a lot of time together playing outside, adventuring around town, and making memories.
-I like to have easy, quick, go-to recipes for those nights because let’s face it, mom’s don’t get a break when it comes to fixing supper!
+I like to have easy, quick, go-to recipes for those nights because let’s face it, moms don’t get a break when it comes to fixing supper!
 For some reason, everyone always wants to eat! 😉

 I got an Instant Pot for Christmas and it has become one of my favorite kitchen tools!
-I’m always amazed at how fast it gets a meal done that would otherwise take hours!
+I’m always amazed at how fast it gets a meal did that would otherwise take hours!
 My mind is blown every time!
 It never gets old, ha!

 I’ve been experimenting (and researching) Instant Pot recipes quite a bit, especially as summer approaches.
 Family dinner time is really important to me.
 Family happens around the table.
 That’s where conversation flows, time slows down for a few minutes, and everyone is in good spirits.
 (Unless maybe you have a three-nager like me who refuses to eat real food but that’s a topic for another day.)
-Having recipes like this one make it possible to enjoy our life AND feed your family a nutritious meal!
+Having recipes like this one makes it possible to enjoy our life AND feed your family a nutritious meal!

-So, are you still skeptical about cooking a WHOLE pork tenderloin in an Instant Pot in 2 minutes?
+So, are you still skeptical about cooking WHOLE pork tenderloin in an Instant Pot in 2 minutes?
 I was too.
 But then I tried it and I was a believer!

 Pork tenderloin is one of my favorite cuts of pork.
 It’s naturally flavorful, easy to make, and the possibilities are endless.
 Pork tends to be overlooked in the keto world because it’s so lean but it shouldn’t be!
 You don’t need fancy steaks every night to “be keto”.
 Bacon, pork belly, chops, loins, roasts…they’re all keto friendly!